I love helping people forgive others and release the angry energy within them to become free and unburdened.

 - The resistance to forgive is an attachment to the need to be right, to be justified.

-- Unforgiveness creates an inner hostility, a physical dis-ease which out-pictures in your experience in negative ways such as lack, unhappiness, aloneness, anger, an inability to attain the fullness of yourself.
+- Unforgiveness creates an inner hostility, a physical disease which out-pictures in your experience in negative ways such as lack, unhappiness, aloneness, anger, and an inability to attain the fullness of yourself.

 - Forgiveness begins with first forgiving yourself.
 When you have done that and have put the deed behind you, call the other person and declare your forgiveness.
 You will experience joyful liberation.

-Dr. Michael Beckwith outlines in his book - Spiritual Liberation - a visualization technique which he teaches and which has been reported to be successful with individuals.
+Dr. Michael Beckwith outlines in his book Spiritual Liberation a visualization technique that he teaches and has been reported to be successful with individuals.

 “Locate a quiet place in your home where you can sit uninterruptedly for a few minutes.